Jie-Li-Astro/website/_pages/research.md

 Systematic Searching for Dual AGNs
 ======
 We conducted a study on the discovery and identification of kiloparsec-scale dual active galactic nuclei (Dual AGN) systems, aiming to investigate galaxy mergers and the co-evolution of supermassive black holes and their host galaxies.
-To identify promising Dual AGN candidates, we searched for close galactic pairs in SDSS optical images to target systems likely in an ongoing merger stage, and further cross-matched these sources with the FIRST survey, selecting objects with multiple radio components to increase the probability of nuclear activity.
+To identify promising Dual AGN candidates, we searched for close galactic pairs in SDSS optical images to target systems likely in an ongoing merger stage, and further cross-matched these sources with the FIRST survey, selecting systems with radio counterparts to increase the probability of nuclear activity.
 Follow-up spectroscopic observations and emission-line analysis were then performed, through which three Dual AGN candidates were spectroscopically confirmed.

 <p align="center">
   <img src="https://Jie-Li-Astro.github.io/website/images/research_7.png"